luksa/statefulset-scaledown-controller/README.md

 PersistentVolumeClaim (and the underlying PersistentVolume) are left intact.
 The data stored on the PersistentVolume remains inaccessible until the StatefulSet is scaled back up.
 In stateful apps that use sharding, that may not be ideal.
 Those apps require the data to be redistributed to the remaining app instances.
-The StatefulSet Drain Controller allows you to specify a cleanup pod template in the StatefulSet spec, which will be used to create a new cleanup/drain pod that is attached to the PersistentVolume that was released by the scale down.
+The StatefulSet Scale-Down Controller allows you to specify a cleanup pod template in the StatefulSet spec, which will be used to create a new cleanup pod that is attached to the PersistentVolume that was released by the scale down.
 The pod thus has access to the data of the removed pod instance and can do whatever the app requires with it (e.g. redistribute it to the other instances or process it in a different way).
 Once the cleanup pod